Buick Logo

 Buick: Brand overview

-Buick is considered the oldest carmaker in the United States to produce luxury cars.
-The company is named after its creator – David Dunbar Buick.
-For a long time, he was engaged in plumbing and then became interested in internal combustion engines.
-In 1899, the engineer started making cars, but this business did not bring him profit.
+Buick is the oldest carmaker in the United States to produce luxury cars.
+The company was named after its creator, David Dunbar Buick.
+He was engaged in plumbing for a long time and became interested in internal combustion engines.
+In 1899, engineers started making cars, but this business did not bring them profit.
 When William C. Durant took over, things went up.
 However, David sold all shares to pursue other projects.
 As a result, he spent the rest of his life in poverty, and the brand that bears his last name is still growing.

 Meaning and History